RommelTJ/UML_and_OOD/03_CoreObjectOrientationConcepts/01_Core_Object-Orientation_Concepts.md

 * Object-orientation is about granularity and separation of concerns.
 * Each class should focus on a set of specific functionalities and do that well.
 * Through inheritance, a class can inherit from a class.
 Subclasses can implement specialized behavior.

+## Polymorphism

+* Polymorphism is the condition of occurring in many forms.
+* Method overriding
+  * Subclasses can provide a specialized implementation of a method defined in a superclass.
+* Polymorphism is about working freely with instances of many classes that share a common superclass.